kawsar130/clean-solution-client/README.md

 # Clean-Solution

-A Quiz App that takes different types of data from the customer for analyzing the customer needs.
-In future, the app will suggest products according to the customer data.
+Quiz App that takes various types of data from the user for further analysis.

 Features:
-• Can takses user data and information as Quiz.
-• User data type can be different according to the question category.
-• Sequence of Questions vary according to the user selection approach.
+• Dynamic Quiz App that collects different types of data from the user.
+• Quiz questions dynamically change and are directed according to the user's selection approach.
+That means what comes in next will depend on the type of answer the user had selected previously for the specific question.
-• Question/Input types are: Short Answer, Single Selection, Multiple Selection, Mathematic Calculation, Info-type, etc.
+• Question/Input types are Short Answer, Single Selection, Multiple Selection, Mathematic Calculation, Info-type, etc.
 • Smooth animation and responsive user interface.

 ## Technologies Used

 • React
 • React-reveal
 • Material UI
 • Fontawesome
 • React-Router

 Website Live Demo: https://clean-solution-4599a.web.app/